mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker-v2.6.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > [**JavaScript Tracker**](Javascript-Tracker) > Specific event tracking

-*This page refers to version 2.7.0 of the Snowplow JavaScript Tracker.*
+*This page refers to version 2.6.1 of the Snowplow JavaScript Tracker.*
 *Click [here] [specific-events-v1] for the corresponding documentation for version 1.*
 *Click [here] [specific-events-v2.0] for the corresponding documentation for version 2.0.*
 *Click [here] [specific-events-v2.2] for the corresponding documentation for version 2.2.2.*
 *Click [here] [specific-events-v2.3] for the corresponding documentation for version 2.3.0.*
 *Click [here] [specific-events-v2.4] for the corresponding documentation for version 2.4.3.*
 *Click [here] [specific-events-v2.5] for the corresponding documentation for version 2.5.3.*
-*Click [here] [specific-events-v2.6] for the corresponding documentation for version 2.6.2.*

 <a name="tracking-specific-events" />
 ## 3. Tracking specific events